Leberwurscht/TearDownWalls/doc/structure.md

         * log(message, level) can be used to log errors.
         * start-worker(config) can be used to start a page worker.
 Format of config object is as in configuration.json.
         * terminate() tells the main code to destroy the content script.
-    * The content script may or should react to the following messages:
+    * The content script may or should react to the following messages - and page mod scripts should not do anything until they receive one of them (necessary to work around https://bugzilla.mozilla.org/show_bug.cgi?id=777632):
-        * start(is_tab).
-The content script should not do anything until it receives this message. is_tab indicates whether the script is run inside a tab (as opposed to a page worker) and can be used as a workaround until https://bugzilla.mozilla.org/show_bug.cgi?id=777632 is fixed in a stable release of the addon builder.
 	* log-out().
-Logs out the currently logged in user.
-Either this message or start is received.
+Content script should log out the currently logged in user.
+        * start().
+The content script should get the currently logged in user (like get-user), setup crossposting, and inject posts.
         * transmit-data(data, account) in response to request-data; transmits the data that was set using set-data earlier. account may be null.
         * transmit-posts(posts) in response to request-posts where posts is an array of toplevel posts.
 Each toplevel post has the properties feed, id, author, avatar, date, title, content, sub_items, sub_items_complete. sub_items is an array of comments.
 Each comment has the properties feed, id, author, avatar, date, title, content.
         * transmit-comments(post) in response to request-comments where post is an object with the properties feed, id, sub_items, subitems_complete. sub_items has the same format as in transmit-items.
+* configuration.json must include
+	* configuration for a page worker 'get_user', which must emit a logged-in(account_identifier, url, avatar, name) message in response to a get-user() message.
+Additionally, the page worker is supplied with the same interface as described above(TODO).
+	* configuration for a page mod 'relogin', which must log out the user on a log-out() message, redirect to a login form on a redirect() message, and must emit a logged-in(account_identifier, url, avatar, name) message in response to a get-user() message.
+Additionally, the page mod is supplied with the same interface as described above(TODO).